New to UUCB? Welcome!

 Welcome to a liberal church supporting a free and responsible search for truth and meaning, social justice, and respect for the interdependent web of all existence.

 We need not think alike to love alike.
-Most of the members of UUCB were not born UU.
+Most of the members of UUCB were not born Unitarian Universalists (UU).
 Ours is a chosen faith.
-We come from many other faith traditions—and from no religion at all.
+We come from many faith traditions; and some from no religion at all.
 We come in search of answers to questions like these…

 - How can I lead a deeper spiritual life?